lindenb/jvarkit/docs/CompareBams.md

       reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
       Default: 50000
+    --no-filter
+      Do not filter the reads.
+Default is to ignore secondary or supplementary alignments.
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
     -R, --reference